 "Vessel" means a ship operated, owned or chartered or provided by the Carrier on which the Guest is to or may be traveling or, as the case may be, against which the Guest may have a claim.

-"Contract" means the Contract for carriage onboard the Vessel entered into between the Organiser and the Guest or Responsible Adult.
+“Contract” means the cruise holiday Contract for carriage onboard the Vessel entered into between the Organiser and the Guest or Responsible Adult.

 “Disabled Person” or “Person with Reduced Mobility” means any person whose mobility, when using transport is reduced as a result of any physical disability (sensory or locomotor, permanent or temporary), intellectual or psych-social disability or impairment, or any other cause of disability as a result of age, and whose situation needs appropriate attention and adaption to his particular needs, a service made available to all passengers.